 We often, and rightly, praise dogs and the difference they make to our daily lives, whether as our humble companions or to those in need performing tasks as assistance dogs, cancer detection dogs or bomb detection dogs.
 All of this got us thinking - and this becomes a rather unnerving thought so bear with us, but what would the world be like today if dogs didn't exist?

-We have lived with dogs for over 14,000 years but aside from the obvious lack of fun in the world, the entire cultural and political history of our planet would be altered, says Simon Foden.
+We have lived with dogs for over 14,000 years but aside from the obvious lack of fun in the world, the entire cultural and political history of our planet would be altered, and it's easy to forget this says Simon Foden.

 Read on and be amazed at just how many times the self-effacing dog has lent his paw to the development of the human race.

 In a world without dogs…. would we have telephones?

 Alexander Bell, long before he decided to add the name Graham into the mix, found fascination with the noises that emanated from the mouth of his family’s pet dogs.
 He would sit for hours, pressing his hand against the chest and throat of the dogs, whilst encouraging them to bark and growl.
 It was at this formative juncture in his life that he became obsessive about the relationship between sound and vibrations.